 West Midlands Police compares favourably with other forces in all areas despite losing £175m government funding since 2010.

-At the end of March 2020 HMICFRS suspended all inspection activity until further notice due to the Coronavirus pandemic.
-HMICFRS continues to review this suspension and nonetheless is continuing to engage with West Midlands Police.
+At the end of March 2020 HMICFRS suspended in force inspection activity until further notice due to the Coronavirus pandemic whilst thematic and remote inspections continued.